clolsonus/VirtualChoir/website/index.md

 <script data-ad-client="ca-pub-2485404446552133" async src="https://pagead2.googlesyndication.com/pagead/js/adsbygoogle.js"></script>

-# Let your voice soar!
+# Let your voices soar!

 Autosync your tracks - mix your audio - produce a gridded video - no software to learn - works on any platform - 100% fast and free.